 In the case of remote work and learning, creating screengrabs and illustrative videos is often a must.
 (Many would say it’s a must for social media too) Depending on your requirements and standards, a variety of software and online platforms are available for these purposes, some of which are significantly costly.

-If all you need is just a straightforward screen capture, though, RecordCast would a convenient free option to consider.
+If all you need is just a straightforward screen capture, though, RecordCast is a convenient and free option to consider.
 Though somewhat limited in functionality, this online platform gets the job done quickly.
-Naturally, it being completely free and is a great plus too.
+Naturally, it being completely free is a great plus too.